aajStacks/flix_demo/README.md

-# flix_demo
-# Project 1 - Movie FLix
+# flix_demo # Project 1 - Movie Flix

-Movie FLix is a movies app using the [The Movie Database API](http://docs.themoviedb.apiary.io/#).
+Movie Flix is a movies app using the [The Movie Database API](http://docs.themoviedb.apiary.io/#).

 Time spent: 18 hours spent in total [Continuing]